Local history

 Discover the fascinating history of Nillumbik’s First People, our local pioneers, the Shire’s historic sites, homes and buildings, memorials and cemeteries, and our arts and culture heritage.
 All of this can be found among tales of local folklore and mysteries.

-This interactive guide is a treasure trove of information accompanied by over three hundred photographs from our earliest history right through to the present day.
+This interactive guide is a treasure trove of information accompanied by more than 300 photographs from our earliest history right through to the present day.
 There are also driving tours and historic walks to explore.

 Note: this document is designed to be viewed in full-screen mode.